 This is a two-day event.
 You can attend for only one day or both days together.
 We like to break course design into three core buckets: content, look & feel, and interactivity.
 The first day’s topics are designed around those three areas.
 They are a combination of some presentation with hands-on activities.

-- Visual Design Tips & Tricks
+- Course Design & Production Tips

-- Identify some production techniques
+- Deconstruct and identify some production techniques

 Frequently Asked Questions

 ATD St. Louis members qualify for a 25% discount.
 Contact the ATD chapter to learn more and get the discount.

 Unfortunately, some credit cards (usually corporate or government) timeout before they're authorized.
 There are two options to try, PayPal or Stripe.
 If you have problems paying for the event, contact me and I can process the card manually.

 We try to keep things laid back and relaxed and encourage casual attire.
 No need to dress up.
 Jeans are fine.